fast-crud/fast-crud/README.md

 ## Feature
-### 1. Configuration oriented crud programming
+### 1. Options oriented crud programming
-* According to the crud configuration, the crud function can be developed quickly
+* According to the crud options, the crud function can be developed quickly

 ### 2. data dictionary
 * Support local and remote dict
 * With the help of select, it is easy to store the value value in the data, which needs the label of the corresponding dictionary to show the requirements

 ### 3. Rich field types
-* Simplify the configuration by configuring the field type `column.type`
+* Simplify the options by configuring the field type `column.type`
 * Different form components are generated automatically according to different field types
 * Support custom field type